Localization of overdamped bosonic modes and transport in strange metals: Fermion and transport properties

 Here ${\bm k}$ is a two-dimensional momentum, $\varepsilon_{\bm k}$ is the electron dispersion with a simple convex Fermi surface, $\sigma^a_j$ is a fixed coupling matrix depending upon the nature of the field $\phi$, and the Yukawa coupling $g + g_j^\prime$ has a spatially random component obeying

 Patel {\it et al.} \cite{Patel:2022gdh} argued that the spatial randomness in $\lambda + \lambda_j^\prime$ could be `gauged away' by rescaling $\phi_j$, and then analyzed $\mathcal{S}$ with a spatially independent $\lambda$, averaging over the disorder $g_j'$ along the lines of the Yukawa-SYK model \cite{Wang:2019bpd,Esterlis:2019ola}.
 We expect that this procedure should be applicable as long as we are in the regime with extended bosonic eigenmodes, above the minimum in Fig.~\ref{fig:localization}a.
 But we do not expect it to be applicable in the strong disorder regime associated with the localized bosonic eigenmodes below the minimum in Fig.~\ref{fig:localization}a.
+We also note a perturbative study of localization effects \cite{Foster_22} on a model closely related to Eq.~[\ref{S}] which strong corrections.

 Here, we wish to describe the consequences of the crossover in the bosonic eigenmodes in Fig.~\ref{fig:localization} in the electronic spectrum.
 To this end, we will use the bosonic eigenmodes of Section~\ref{sec:numbos} to compute the electron self energy perturbatively in $g+g_j'$, assuming that the electronic eigenmodes remain extended.
 For the extended bosonic eigenmodes, it has been argued \cite{Patel:2022gdh} that the fermion self energy due to the spatially uniform coupling $g$ cancels in the computation of transport properties.
 For the localized bosonic modes, the influence of $g$ and $g_j'$ in the electronic self energy should be similar, as the randomness in the eigenfunctions $\psi_{\alpha j}$ ensures lack of momentum conservation.
 So for transport properties, it is adequate to follow the simpler procedure of computing the electronic self energy only from $g_j'$, and using the imaginary part of the retarded self energy as a proxy for the transport scattering rate.
+We do not self-consistently recompute the Landau damping for the boson $\phi$ (as was done in earlier work \cite{Ilya1}), as the fermions remain extended, and we do not expect significant spatial dependence.
 We therefore compute the average perturbative electronic self energy via